Plymouth City Council

 - do not approach the fly tippers.
 What they are doing is illegal and their behaviour may be unpredictable

-How long will it take to clear up the rubbish?
+How long it takes to clear up the rubbish

 If the rubbish is on land owned by Plymouth City Council, we will remove it as soon as possible after it has been reported to us.
 If the rubbish is on private land, we have to contact the owner before any action can be taken.
 We cannot guarantee how long it will take for rubbish on private land to be cleared up.